 Thanks for returning for Day 2 of the 31 Days of 10-minute Purging Tips Challenge.
 Yesterday we purged gift wrap and supplies.
 Today we’re going to work on purging holiday decorations.
-Our goal is to eliminate things we don’t need from our lives and home so that we can more fully enjoy life.
-Now is the perfect time to look through our holiday decorations and see what we want to keep and what needs to be purged.
+Our goal is to clear clutter and eliminate things we don’t need from our lives and home so that we can more fully enjoy life.
+Since we have to put holiday decorations away, now is the perfect time to look through our decorations and see what we want to keep and what needs to be purged.

 You may still have your Christmas and winter decorations out right now.
 If you don’t, pick one box of decorations from your storage area to go through.

 Grab the free Purging Clutter Checklist and the 6 purging bags you created earlier.
 Now, let’s look through holiday decorations and determine what you want to keep and what it’s time to let go of.
 Be prepared that it can be difficult purging holiday decorations because they often hold precious memories.
 The thing to keep in mind is that your precious memories will always be with you.
 You don’t have to keep the item to keep and treasure the memories.
 Try taking a photo of the item that you’re having difficulty letting go of.
 You can keep the photo and let the item itself go.

 Clearing Clutter – Purging Tips for Holiday Decorations